How to Deal with Inner Thigh Chafing

 - Protect Your Skin

-Help your dry skin to restore by sealing in moisture with a strong, protective barrier.
+Protect Your Skin Help your dry skin to heal by sealing in moisture with a strong, protective barrier.
 Applying a layer of Vaseline® Jelly will keep essential moisture in the skin.
 It also can act as a lubricant to reduce friction when you walk or run.

 The advice in this article does not constitute medical advice, it is solely available for information purposes.

 Dealing with Dry, Itchy Skin on Legs

 Dry legs itch, flake & aggravate - but these dry skin remedies can help.

 Dry, cracked heels are a pain.
 Here's what causes them and how to fix it.

 Dry Feet?
 Essential Tips for Treating Dry Skin on Feet